Critical points of the second Neumann eigenfunctions on the quadrangles with symmetry: Introduction and main results

+The first positive result was due to Kawohl for cylindrical domains (see \cite[Corollary 2.15]{Kawohl1985} ); he further noted that the conjecture holds for specific domains including parallelepipeds, balls, and annuli (see \cite[page 46]{Kawohl1985}).
 In 1999, Banuelos and Burdzy achieved the first major progress through probabilistic methods in \cite{Banuelos1999JFA}.
 For the simple second Neumann eigenvalue, they coupled Brownian motion to the eigenfunction by deforming initial conditions, combined with eigenvalue estimates, to prove that the conjecture holds for various planar convex domains including certain special lip domains, where a ``lip domain" refers to a planar domain situated between the graphs of two Lipschitz functions with constant value 1.
 Subsequently, many important advances have been made in this problem.
 In 2000, Jerison and Nadirashvili cleverly introduced the method of domain deformation in \cite{Jerison2000JAMS}, proving the hot spots conjecture via a continuity method on planar domains with two axes of symmetry.
 This was the first systematic analytical approach to study the hot spots conjecture.
 Their method can be applied to handle more complex situations.
 For example, in the case of multiple eigenvalues, they proved that the odd eigenfunctions associated with the smallest non-trivial eigenvalue exhibit interesting monotonic properties.
 Another significant advance in this field was made by Atar and Burdzy in \cite{Atar2004JAMS}, who proved the simplicity of the second Neumann eigenvalue in lip domains and the hot spots conjecture in such domains.
 In 2012, an online collaborative project named ``Polymath 7" \cite{Polymath2012} was officially launched with the primary goal of tackling the hot spots conjecture in acute triangles.
 The project attracted numerous mathematicians from around the world, including Terence Tao, who engaged in ``intellectual collisions" through numerical experiments and theoretical discussions.
 One of the most significant outcomes was a revealing numerical observation: the extremal points appeared to lie precisely at the two endpoints of the triangle's longest side.
 More importantly, the project fostered a core consensus - the fundamental bottleneck of the problem lies in determining how many critical points a function can have inside the triangle and on its boundary.
 This consensus laid the groundwork for subsequent breakthroughs.
 In 2022, building on the momentum of the project, Judge and Mondal \cite{Judge2020Ann,Judge2022Ann} made a significant contribution by showing that the second Neumann eigenfunction for a triangle has no interior critical points; consequently, the global extrema are achieved exclusively on the boundary.
 In 2026, Chen, Gui, and Yao \cite{Chen2026Invent} achieved a landmark breakthrough on the hot spots conjecture for triangular domains: they proved that in any triangle, the second Neumann eigenfunction $u$ has at most one non-vertex critical point, and $u$ is monotonic in a specific direction.
 This work not only complements Judge-Mondal's (2020) results on extremal point locations but also fully characterizes the internal structure of the eigenfunction-effectively revealing the ``skeletal" framework of the triangle, free of spurious oscillations within the domain.

 Meanwhile, Judge and Mondal \cite{Judge2022CPDE,Judge2025Que} also studied the critical points of eigenfunctions on polygonal domains.
 In addition, the literatures \cite{Atar2002ECP,Nigam2020FCM} investigated the location of the nodal lines of the second Neumann eigenfunctions on certain triangular domains.